elhamIT/cyber-security-course/h1-cyber-science.md

 # h1 - Cyber Science

 For this homework, I went on a little **Science Hunt** to track down a paper on cybersecurity in software development, since it is closely related to my profession.
 I chose the keyword **Secure Software Development Lifecycle (SSDLC)** since it’s all about baking security into DevOps rather than bolting it on at the end.
+I set up a Google Scholar alert to receive articles related to this subject too.

 Here is the article I picked:
 _**Zhao et al. (2024).
 Identifying the primary dimensions of DevSecOps: A multi-vocal literature review.
 Journal of Systems and Software, 214, 112063. https://doi.org/10.1016/j.jss.2024.112063**_